u-verma/notification/README.md

 # ******** Subscription API for USER: ********

-# Add channels to subscribe for notification by default the notification enabled.
+# Add channels.
+By default, notification is enabled for USERS.
 Use user API to disable.

 - URL
 ```URL